 A payment made by a borrower of more than the scheduled principal amount due in order to reduce the outstanding balance on the loan, to save on interest over the life of the loan and/or pay off the loan early.

-A mortgage or home equity loan in which your interest rate and monthly payments may change periodically during the life of the loan, based on the fluctuation of an index.
+A mortgage in which your interest rate and monthly payments may change periodically during the life of the loan, based on the fluctuation of an index.
 Lenders may charge a lower interest rate for the initial period of the loan.
 Most ARMs have a rate cap that limits the amount the interest rate can change, both in an adjustment period, and over the life of the loan.
 Also called a variable-rate mortgage.

 A limit to how much a variable interest rate can go up or down in a single adjustment period.